Aref-Akminasi/aws-developer-associate/AWS.md

 - 401 - Returned when wrong user credentials are entered for login / no token is used for authorization
 - 403 - Returned when wrong user credentials are entered for login / no token is used for authorization
 - 404 - Not Found
-- 429 - Throttling Error
+- 429 - Throttling Error (use exponential backoff)
 - 502 - output format of a Lambda function in a proxy integration is in a different format
 - 503 - Service unavailable (When an ELB doesn't have any target groups)
 - 504 - API Gateway Timeout